C-oder/Homework-2/README.md

   - Training a `DecisionTreeClassifier` with hyperparameter tuning (`max_depth`, `min_samples_split`, `criterion`).
   - Evaluating the model using accuracy, precision, recall, and F1-score.
   - Plotting the confusion matrix, decision tree visualization, and feature importance.
-- **Model Reflection:** A discussion on the suitability of decision trees for this dataset.
+- **Model Reflection:** A discussion/comment on the suitability of decision trees for this dataset.
-- **GitHub Push Instructions:** Step-by-step guide on pushing the notebook and README to GitHub.

 ## Instructions to Run